 First on the list is alcohol.
 This is a no brainer.
 Dogs should not be drinking wine with you while you cuddle up watching your favorite shows.
 This is not being counted as the actual list, but just know that you cannot fill up Fido’s water bowl with beer.

-- Avocados – these little delicious fruits are very poisonous to some animals, including birds, rabbits, horses, and others.
-They will cause death in birds because of the cardiovascular damage they inflict.
+- Avocados – these little delicious fruits are very poisonous to some animals, including birds, rabbits, horses, and dogs!
+Avocados will cause death in birds due to the cardiovascular damage they inflict.
 Scary!
 With dogs, they may cause death in small and toy breeds, so do not feed them the left-over guacamole!